sean-qin-usa/imc-prosperity-4/lessons_learned.md

 This is a third specific instance of the §0 meta-lesson ("game-fundamentals understanding was the gap").
 I optimized for stable, real-world-deployable trading and got penalized for it in a contest that explicitly rewards the opposite.
 The right move was to **explicitly model the cost structure of the contest as the starting point** and let the constraints (or lack of them) inform the strategy class — not to default to "what would I run on a real exchange" and hope the contest mechanics aligned.

 If I'd internalized this on day one, the R1 ACO/IPR sizes would have been larger and the passive offsets tighter; the R3 HYDROGEL MM would have run at the top of its size plateau (or above it) rather than the conservative middle; and the R5 directional ship would have leaned harder into the take side instead of the imbalance-gated passive quoting.
-Most of those changes are visible in the backtests as a 10–20 % PnL improvement that I left on the floor because I was sizing for a world where every fill cost something.
+Most of those changes are visible in the backtests as a 10–20 % PnL improvement that I left on the floor because I was sizing for a world where every fill cost something, without fully stopping to think about why.

 ## 1. Local backtester PnL is not live PnL — and the gap is asymmetric across sleeve classes